-Zatara gets a hot plot hook at an explorers club -- a good 1930s-era place for upper class heroes to get their plot hooks at.
+Zatara gets a hot plot hook at an explorers club in Shanghai -- explorers clubs being a good 1930s-era place for upper class heroes to get their plot hooks at.
 He's handed a treasure map to the Tomb of Genghis Khan, in exchange for a portion of the profits.
 Which sounds like a great adventure, really.

 The geography seems a little off to me, as Zatara passes through a jungle in Mongolia.
 I always try to do more research than that when running scenarios.
 Zatara also, foolishly, likes to go to sleep outdoors without posting watches, even though he has a manservant with him who seems like he would serve exactly that purpose.

 Zatara tries to get help from a witch he passes on the way, but she understandably doesn't want Zatara robbing her nation's national treasure and offers Zatara what seems like an impossible challenge in order to pass her.
 Zatara uses a Phantasmal Image (his favorite spell!) to make Khan speak and passes her test, but rightly feeling tricked, the witch runs off to get help stopping Zatara anyway.

 Zatara casts a spell on a group of horsemen/nomads pursuing him that has me a little puzzled.
 As I understand it, he utters "a spell that sends their rides galloping in the wrong direction."
 But is that a Mass Charm spell?
 A Confusion spell?
 A new spell that would be called Misdirect Steeds?